 Harry, 30, earns $80,000 a year and has a super balance of $50,000.
 His current fund charges 2% of his account balance in fees and charges.
 If he retires at 65, his balance will be $479,953 (assuming average annual returns of 7%).
 If he were to switch to a fund offering similar performance but fees of 1%, his retirement balance would be $600,205.
 That’s a difference of $120,252!
 While a 1% difference in fees may not seem like much, it certainly adds up over time.

 Even small differences of 0.2% or 0.5% may feel trivial now, but the effect on your retirement could be far from trivial.

 For example, if your super account balance is $200,000 and your super fund charges you $2,000 a year, that works out to be a 1% fee on your super balance.
 If you super fund charges 1.5%, then the super fees work out to be $3,000 a year.
 The extra $1,000 a year in fees can add up.
 If your super account balance is $400,000, then the difference in costs between the two funds is $2,000 a year – nearly $40 extra a week.

 Wouldn’t it be great if you could see the real impact of fees on your super account?
 With this in mind, we have created the SuperGuide Super Fees and Return Calculator that enables you to project a future super balance based on your current super balance, salary, age and desired retirement age.

 You can then easily see the difference that fees and average rates of return can make on your projected super balance on retirement.
 The Fees and Average rate of return have sliders so you easily change their value in 0.1% increments.

-Note: The SuperGuide Super Fees and Returns Calculator also allows you to compare two different fees and average rates of return at the same time.
+The SuperGuide Super Fees and Returns Calculator also allows you to compare two different fees and average rates of return at the same time.
 To compare a second fund, click the button next to “Add another fund to compare?”.

 Super fees and returns calculator